qaware/protocurl/README.md

   work with the filesdescriptorset.
 * **Fix duplicated error messages**
 * **Cross-platform CLI tests**: Create new GitHub Action tests such that they run on Windows + macOS + Linux runners with the native protoCURL CLI against the test server.
+Using Powershell as a cross-platform scripting language may be helpful for that in contrast to the existing bash scripts.
   See [this](https://www.zettlr.com/post/continuous-cross-platform-deployment-github-actions).
 * **Add step by step example of creating a protocurl request.**
 * **Enable variant of protocurl with user-provided proto files compiled in.** E.g. we could use the protocurl docker